JohnBlue-git/Process-Thread-Synchronization_Note/README.md

   - **semaphore** doesn't has lock owner.

 - **spinlock**:
+  - Preccess:  Attempt to Lock  >  Check Lock State  >  Acquire Lock  >  CPU Spin-Wait (During the spin-wait loop, the CPU is actively used by the spinning thread.
+This can lead to high CPU utilization because the thread remains in a busy-wait state rather than being put to sleep by the operating system)
   - It will keep trying to get the lock (when counter is 1) without sleeping, and the modern linux will apply ticket policy to prevent starving.
   - **spinlock** has lock own and the lock should be unlock by the same owner.
   - When using ***spinlock*** in to design of kernel, it is often cruicial to consider for preventing deadlock or not able to unlock: interrupt (better not to used in ISR) / sleep function (not to use sleep, spinlock aim to protect something that have to be done before sleep)